Ada-Developers-Academy/core-cs-fundamentals/binary-search-trees/02-Binary-Search-Trees.md

 ## Overview

 We commonly encounter problems which require us to maintain ordered collections of data.
-This could be a list of students by name, jobs to process by priority or a collection of accounts by username.
+This could be a list of students by name, jobs to process by priority, or a collection of accounts by username.

 When dealing with an ordered collection of data, we need to consider the time and space complexity of the following operations: